Artwork at the Fanconia Sculpture Park

 What to do at Franconia Sculpture Park

 As one of the only free sculpture parks in Minnesota, this place has attracted over 150,000 visitors a year.
 The sculpture garden style is nothing like the Minneapolis Sculpture Garden.
 It has a mix of different materials that have been repurposed.
-Their size ranges from small, to larger than life.
-Even with as many visitors as they get, with its size, you never encountered crowds of people.
+Their size ranges from small to larger than life.
+Even with as many visitors as they get, with its size, you never encounter crowds.
 Some of my favorite pieces were:

 Sapling by Kevin Dartt